-- Call the Child Care Professional Development Institute toll free at 855-531-2468 to find a CCR&R near you.
+- Call the Child Care Professional Development Institute toll free at 855-531-2468 to find a Care About Childcare Agency near you.

 If you select a Family, Friend or Neighbor (FFN) as your provider:

-- They must apply with Child Care LIcensing (CCL) to become an DWS-FFN Approved provider prior to any Child Care assistance being approved.
+- They must apply with Child Care Licensing (CCL) to become a DWS-FFN Approved provider prior to any Child Care assistance being approved.